A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Involutions in algebraic K -theory

 We will need the following observation for the proof of Proposition \ref{Aofsuspensionprop}.

 \begin{lem} Let $X$ be a based, connected $C_m$-space.
 The equivalence

 of Lemma \ref{antiinvolutionlem} coincides up to equivalence with the delooping of the inversion map

-where $\overline{\gamma}$ stands for the loop $\gamma$ with the reversed orientation. \end{lem} \begin{proof} Given a topological monoid $M$ equipped with a $C_m$-action, it is well-known (see e.g. \cite[\S II, Thm.
-1.12]{Adem2004}) that the classifying space of the semi-direct product $C_m\ltimes M$ is equivalent to $EC_m\times_{C_m}BM$.
+where $\overline{\gamma}$ stands for the loop $\gamma$ with the reversed orientation. \end{lem} \begin{proof} Given a topological monoid $M$ equipped with a $C_m$-action, it is well-known (see eg \cite[Section II, Theorem 1.12]{Adem2004}) that the classifying space of the semi-direct product $C_m\ltimes M$ is equivalent to $EC_m\times_{C_m}BM$.
 On the simplicial level, this equivalence is given by

 Now, for simplicity, we may assume that $\Omega(-)$ stands for the Moore loop space, so that $C_m\ltimes\Omega X$ is strictly associative (a \textit{Moore loop} is a pair $(\gamma,t)$ where $t\geq 0$ and $\gamma: [0,t]\to Y$ is a map with $\gamma(0)=\gamma(t)=*$; multiplication of Moore loops is given by concatenation of loops and addition of its lengths).
 Also recall that there is an identification $\Delta^q\cong\{\mathbf{v}=(v_1,\dots, v_q): 0\leq v_1\leq\dots\leq v_q\leq 1\}$; under this identification, the self-isomorphism $\Phi_q: \Delta^q\cong \Delta^q$ in the proof of Lemma \ref{antiinvolutionlem} becomes the rule that sends a partition $\mathbf{v}=(0\leq v_1\leq\dots\leq v_q\leq 1)$ to $1-\mathbf{v}:=(0\leq 1-v_q\leq\dots\leq 1-v_1\leq 1)$.
 There is a $C_m$-equivariant map